-The pain and inflammation are localized to the end of the long bones in the midfoot, called the metatarsals.
+The inflammation is localized to the end of the long bones in the midfoot, called the metatarsals.

 What Are The Symptoms?

-Individuals can describe their symptoms as achy, sharp or even a burning-type pain; a bruised feeling on the ball of the foot is also a very common complaint.
-Some individuals also report the sensation of a small pebble in their shoe when walking.
+People describe their symptoms as achy, sharp or even a burning-type pain; a bruised feeling on the ball of the foot is also a very common complaint.
+Others also report the sensation of a small pebble in their shoe when walking.

 Walking barefoot is usually more aggravating than when wearing a shoe, and the pain usually worsens the more one is on their feet.
 Rest and non-weight-bearing positions usually allow the pain to subside.

 There are numerous potential underlying causes of metatarsalgia.